 Mechanic

 You can send out a mental plea, message, or beseech a creature that can listen, even if not on your plane.
-Roll on the following table to determine the power that heard your call.
+The DM can either roll on the following table to determine the power that heard your call, or can choose one power from the same list that is interested in your call.

+The power receives a shard of your name, and gains the Call Link action (see below), and can use it upon you.

+Call Link

+You call upon

 Upon establishing the connection, each party receives a shard of the other party’s full name.
 This does not require the ability to cast spells, but does require a skill check (chosen by the power, and DC set by the DM, depending on the strength of the power that chooses to answer).
 Commonly, a servitor’s name is sent instead of the power itself, in which case they hear the call and the request.

 Depending on the nature of your plea, it can be heard clearer by one power than by others.
 For instance, requests for power might be heard by the Old Gods or the Burning Legion, while requests for aid might be heard of more benign powers such as the Wild Gods or the Holy Light.
 Sometimes, a call can be intercepted by a third party, such as a demon hunter hearing a budding warlock’s call to the Burning Legion.